stw-on/sheriff/README.md

 11. Generate a QR code for the new location and try to register with your phone
 12. Run `docker-compose exec app php artisan visits:export`, enter the key and verify that the data you just submitted with your phone is correctly exported.

-If everything works as expected, you can start customizing your instance.
+If everything works as expected, you can start customizing your instance. **Remember to modify the privacy policy accordingly!**

 ### Customizing

-You can customize the user interface of your sheriff instance using environment variables and mounted files.
+You can customize the user interface of your Sheriff instance using environment variables and mounted files.
 Using ConfigMaps in Kubernetes is also possible.